GitHub-Creeper/coc-researches/README.md

 (Note: Those two links are basically the same)

 Check the resource out!
 I've checked it!
 It's useful.
 You can check this one because it's a fork but I recommend check the original one.

+Remember, this repo is licensed in Mozilla Public License, which is a share-alike license, but weak, so my CoC still applies in Creative Commons Attribution 4,0 International and my experiment files is still licensed in MIT license.
 ________________________________________________________________________________________
 Welcome!
 This repository contains a number of resources, templates, standards and other useful things for open (source, education, knowledge, science) projects.